Authority: Executive Vice Chancellor and Provost

-Departmental Voting Faculty decisions on promotion to Associate Professor with tenure will be made based on evidence that the faculty has an established program in accordance with their Statement of Faculty Responsibility.
+Departmental Voting Faculty decisions on promotion to Associate Professor with tenure will be made based on evidence that the faculty has an established program in accordance with their Statement of Faculty Responsibilities.
 The evidence must include the types of items set forth in Section III of this document.
 At a minimum, promotion to the Associate Professor level with tenure will require:

 5.1.
 Recognized ability for distinction in teaching, independent research, extension and/or other scholarly activity that is germane to the faculty member’s assignment.

 5.2.
-Clearly documented achievements, as appropriate for the individual’s Statement of Faculty Responsibility, that demonstrate success in developing a classroom or outreach teaching program, an applied and/or basic research program, active participation and leadership of graduate programs, and/or leadership of appropriate extension programs.
+Clearly documented achievements, as appropriate for the individual’s Statement of Faculty Responsibilities, that demonstrate success in developing a classroom or outreach teaching program, an applied and/or basic research program, active participation and leadership of graduate programs, and/or leadership of appropriate extension programs.

 5.3.
 Clear service-type contributions to department, college, university and professional affairs.